Woodfield Mall: 2000s–2010s

 DSW and Linens 'n Things opened outside the mall east of Sears and Marshall Field's in 1999; Linens 'n Things would officially close in 2008 and Ashley Furniture opened in its spot on March 26, 2010.
-Multiple restaurants would open in 2001; Red Robin, in the Lord & Taylor wing and The Cheesecake Factory, in the JCPenney wing, along with an Olive Garden outside the mall.
+Multiple restaurants would open in 2001; Red Robin, in the Lord & Taylor wing and The Cheesecake Factory, in the JCPenney wing.
 An Apple Store opened in the Lord & Taylor wing on August 24, 2001.
 The following year, Torrid opened on the second floor in the JCPenney wing on September 18, 2002, six days after a store of the same name at Orland Square Mall in Orland Park opened.
 A Lego Store was added to the mall in 2003 as one of seven "prototype" stores across the United States.

 Fountains, the waterfall and the aquariums were removed from the mall in 2004.
 The water tower was repainted in 2005, ten years after its original repaint.
 The current scheme includes small, black text reading "Woodfield Mall" with large white clouds in the background, along with a representation of Schaumburg's skyscrapers in blue right below the text.
-Blue sky can be seen above the clouds, covering the very top of the bowl.
+Blue sky can be seen above the clouds, covering the top of the bowl.
 P.F.
 Chang's China Bistro and Texas de Brazil opened at the mall in 2005, bringing the restaurant count within the mall to 38.
-Following the acquisition of Marshall Field's, by Macy's, the store was renamed in September 2006.
+Following the acquisition of Marshall Field's by Macy's, the store was renamed in September 2006.